Code-Institute-Submissions/breathe-MS2/README.md

 7. Finally, click to confirm my selection
 8. A live version of Breathe is now live on Github [here](https://shielh.github.io/breathe-MS2/)

+### Running Locally
+1. Open [Github](https://github.com/) and navigate to the [repository](https://github.com/shielh/breathe-MS2)
+2. Click the green "code" button and select either "clone" or "download"
+3. The "clone" option will provide you with a URL which can be used from your IDE of choice where you can use the "git clone" command in the terminal followed by the URL
+4. Alternatively, the "download" ZIP option gives you a link to download a ZIP file which you can then unpackage locally and open with an IDE

 ## Credits
+---
 ### Content
 - The setInteral() and clearInterval() functions were created with the help of this [YouTube tutorial](https://www.youtube.com/watch?v=ubLC1JxMqfY).
 - The custom slider was created with the guidance of this [YouTube tutorial](https://www.youtube.com/watch?v=BrpiNUf2XCk).
 - The toggle fullscreen function was created with the help of this [YouTube tutorial](https://www.youtube.com/watch?v=3FjYcMKZ3SU).
 - The CSS code to prevent the circle shape from distorting and enlarging in fullscreen was taken from [StackOverflow](https://stackoverflow.com/questions/3276226/how-to-make-a-full-screen-div-and-prevent-size-to-be-changed-by-content)
+- The CSS code for making the "breathe" logo visible with the hero-image behind was styled using information from [StackOverflow](https://stackoverflow.com/questions/56521316/how-do-i-overlay-a-transparent-navbar-over-a-hero-image-and-have-a-functioning-b)
+---
 ### Media
 - The photos used on this site were obtained from [Unsplash](https://unsplash.com/).
+---
 ### Acknowledgements
-I would like to thank my brother Gregory for his patience in answering my JavaScript related questions.
+I would like to thank:
+- my brother Gregory for his patience in answering my JavaScript related questions.
-I would also like to thank my mentor Rohit Sharma for his guidance throughout this project
+- I would also like to thank my mentor Rohit Sharma for his guidance throughout this project.
+- My peers in various Slack channels for always getting back to me quickly with questions or feedback.

+---